shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_4/README.md

 Please note that this is a simplified explanation, and it's recommended to refer to the AWS documentation for detailed instructions and best practices when working with Gateway Load Balancers.

+# Launch Template

+A Launch Template is a convenient way to save and manage your EC2 instance configurations.
+It allows you to define a set of parameters for launching instances, including the AMI, instance type, security groups, and more.
+Launch Templates provide a flexible and efficient way to create consistent instances with predefined configurations.

+## Create Launch Template

+1. Open the AWS Management Console and go to the EC2 service.

+2. Click on "Launch Templates" in the navigation pane.

+3. Click on "Create launch template".

+4. Provide a name and description for your launch template.

+5. Configure the instance settings, such as the AMI, instance type, key pair, and security groups.

+6. Customize the advanced options, including user data, block device mappings, and instance metadata.

+7. Set the networking options, such as VPC, subnet, and security groups.

+8. Review the configuration and click on "Create launch template".

+## Launch Instances from the Launch Template

+1. Go to the "Launch Templates" section in the EC2 service.

+2. Select the launch template you want to use.

+3. Click on "Actions" and choose "Launch instances".

+4. Configure the number of instances you want to launch and other instance details.

+5. Review the configuration and click on "Launch instances".

+6. The instances will be launched based on the settings defined in the launch template.

+## Update Launch Template

+1. Go to the "Launch Templates" section in the EC2 service.

+2. Select the launch template you want to update.

+3. Click on "Actions" and choose "Create new version".

+4. Modify the desired settings in the new version of the launch template.

+5. Review the configuration and click on "Create launch template version".

+6. The new version of the launch template will be created.

+## Delete Launch Template

+1. Go to the "Launch Templates" section in the EC2 service.

+2. Select the launch template you want to delete.

+3. Click on "Actions" and choose "Delete launch template".

+4. Confirm the deletion when prompted.

+Please note that launch templates provide a convenient way to manage and launch instances with predefined configurations.
+It's recommended to refer to the AWS documentation for detailed instructions and best practices when working with launch templates.